tranthaison1231/fastapi-stater/README.md

 ## Features

-- 🚀FastAPI: High-performance, asynchronous web framework for building APIs.
+- 🚀 FastAPI: High-performance, asynchronous web framework for building APIs.
-- 🛡️Sqlalchemy: Robust ORM for interacting with databases.
+- 🛡️ Sqlalchemy: Robust ORM for interacting with databases.
-- 📘Alembic: Powerful tool for managing database schema migrations.
+- 📘 Alembic: Powerful tool for managing database schema migrations.
-- 🛠️Ruff: An extremely fast Python linter and code formatter, written in Rust.
+- 🛠️ Ruff: An extremely fast Python linter and code formatter, written in Rust.
-- 🔦Pyright: Static Type Checker for Python
+- 🔦 Pyright: Static Type Checker for Python.
+- 💈 Pre-commit: A framework for managing and maintaining multi-language pre-commit hooks.

 ## Setup